octopus-sensing/octopus-sensing/sphinx_docs/index.rst

+Octopus Sensing
+====================================================================================
 Welcome to Octopus Sensing's documentation!
-====================================================================================

 Octopus Sensing is a tool to help you run scientific experiments that involve recording data synchronously from multiple sources in human-computer interaction studies.
 You write steps of an experiment scenario, for example showing a stimulus and then